Gastritis Treatment in Daly City, CA

 (Most Common Worldwide)

-H pylori gastritis affects up to half the world's population.
+H. pylori infection is common worldwide and may lead to chronic gastritis.
 This bacterial infection damages the protective stomach lining.
 It causes chronic inflammation over time.
-Your doctor can test for H. pylori through breath, stool, or blood tests.
+Testing for H. pylori may include breath, stool, or blood tests.

 Gastritis Healing Timeline: What to Expect